How Google Business Profile Reviews Are Filtered for Spam

 Authentic reviews do not contain deceptive content, fake engagement, mature content, spam, profanity, harassment or hate speech, confidential information, or conflicts of interest.
 While most of the above requirements are straightforward, “conflict of interest” tends to be a bit more confusing.
 To make this clearer, examples of “conflicts of interest” based on our experience include the following:

-• Reviews by friends or family that did not use the service or product
+- Reviews by friends, family, or other users that did not use the service or product

 How Does Google Figure Out Which Content is Spam?